yeseongcho/Staged_Auxiliary_Domain_Adaptation/README.md

 # Smooth_And_Clear
 **Auxiliary Domain and Inter-Class Contrast Adaptation for Semantic Foggy Scene Segmentation**

 This repository provides the official implementation of **Smooth_And_Clear**, a staged unsupervised domain adaptation framework for robust semantic segmentation under foggy and adverse weather conditions.
 The method is designed for **lightweight segmentation models**, enabling stable deployment in real-world, resource-constrained environments.
+We use the base code from [FIFO](https://github.com/sohyun-l/fifo).

 ---